ChalmersGU-data-structure-courses/dsabook/src/markdown/13-graphs/04-graph-traversal.md

 vertices level by level from top to bottom.

 ::: dsvis
-This visualization shows a graph and the result of performing a BFS on it, resulting in a breadth-first search tree.
+This visualisation shows a graph and the result of performing a BFS on it, resulting in a breadth-first search tree.

 <inlineav id="BFSCON" src="Graph/BFSCON.js" name="Breadth-First Search Slideshow" links="Graph/BFSCON.css"/>